 5 – Play Games

 Games aren’t just for young kids.
 Boys LOVE to compete!
 Try to incorporate games into your homeschool whenever you can.
 If you have more than one child reading the same book or learning the same material, ask questions and let them buzz in like on Jeopardy to give the answer.
 Play board games to learn logic skills.
 Smile, laugh, use humor, and try to appeal to their playful nature.
+Homeschool fun is achievable if we’re intentional about including it in our lessons.

 6 – Keep it Real